Skip to content

 Which Markets Benefit Most From the Tourism Surge?

-The markets seeing the sharpest tourism-driven property demand in the DR are Samaná (via El Catey airport's 24% growth), Punta Cana's established east coast, and the recovering North Coast around Puerto Plata.
+The markets seeing the sharpest tourism-driven property demand in the DR are Samaná (on constrained supply, not on its airport, which shrank 8.4% in 2025), Punta Cana's established east coast, and the recovering North Coast around Puerto Plata.
 Each responds to a different slice of the visitor boom.

-Samaná / Las Terrenas is the story investors keep underestimating.
-El Catey International grew 24% in 2025 — the fastest of any DR airport — as European carriers added routes to reach the peninsula's beaches.
-That growth arrives in a market with far less condo supply than Punta Cana, which is why resale condos still trade around $2,100–$2,400 per square meter while delivering yields near the national 8.5% average.
+Samaná / Las Terrenas is the story investors keep getting wrong in both directions.
+The bull case is usually the airport, and the airport does not support it: El Catey handled about 93,000 passengers in 2025, down 8.4% and a third consecutive annual decline, even with year-round Canadian service.
+The real case is supply — the peninsula has far less condo inventory than Punta Cana, whose own resale condos now carry a median near $2,400 per square meter while delivering yields near the national 8.5% average.
 The peninsula also carries a quieter advantage: it sits on the north coast, historically less exposed to direct hurricane strikes than the eastern tip.
 If you want to understand the people already living there, our look at the Las Terrenas expat community is a reality check worth reading.

 Punta Cana / Bávaro handles roughly 51% of all air arrivals and remains the safest bet for consistent bookings.
 The catch is saturation — with the most listings and the lowest yields (~6.5%), you're buying reliability, not upside.
 Cap Cana's ultra-luxury enclave is the exception, where premium pricing above $4,000/sqm reflects genuine scarcity.